JuandeLS3/Simple-Spring-form-test/README.md

 # Spring Form Test

-Simple form using the spring and redis framework as a cache database.
+Simple form using spring framework and redis as a cache database.

 ## Requirements
 - BD Redis